ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

 3. "git checkout master" 			(check out the branch we wish to merge our changes into).
-4. "git merge chapter-two" 			(perform the merge of the "chapter-two" branch into master). git commit -i -m"Merged" . 		-	You must use "-i" to commit your manually merged changes. git push --delete origin chapter-two	-	Remove a remote branch. git branch --delete chapter-two		-	Remove a local branch.
+4. "git merge chapter-two" 			(perform the merge of the "chapter-two" branch into master). git commit -i -m"Merged" . 		-	You must use "-i" to commit your manually merged changes.
+						NOTE: It is preferably to not specify -m"..." here, and instead create a comment based on the pre-populated text, which lists the file names that had conflicts.
+This is handy to have. git push --delete origin chapter-two	-	Remove a remote branch. git branch --delete chapter-two		-	Remove a local branch.
 NOTE: Deleting "origin/chapter-two" first, means the local "chapter-two branch" can be deleted